-The Department of Health – National Capital Regional Office (DOH-NCR) with various government sectors in Metro Manila have started a massive mosquito elimination action targeting construction areas, stagnant canals, and waterways all over Metro Manila.
+The Department of Health, together with various government sectors in Metro Manila, launched a massive mosquito elimination action targeting construction areas, stagnant canals, and waterways all over Metro Manila.